martyn82/handbook/README.md

-# The Software Architect's Handbook
+# The Tech Leader's Handbook

 The aim of this repository is to bundle a collection of patterns, practices, heuristics and tools for today's technical leaders.